 - Keep your survey short (and let people know it’s short) so they’ll be more likely to take your survey.

-- Try different survey distribution methods (email, web, link, or SMS text), and ensure you’re following best practices for each type of distribution method.
+- Try different survey distribution methods (email, web, or link), and ensure you’re following best practices for each type of distribution method.

 - In the case of more sensitive topics, let folks know that the survey is anonymous, and that there will be no repercussions to their answers.

 For a complete list of tactics, check out this guide on increasing survey response rates.

 3. Survivorship sampling bias: Getting a second opinion

 Survivorship bias occurs when your survey is limited to customers, clients, and employees who have remained with you over time.
 As you can imagine, their feedback may be very different from the opinion of those who have churned or left your company.